 Mission of the William Conroy Honors College

-The mission of the New Mexico State University Honors College is to serve the citizens and state of New Mexico by providing an enriching environment for diverse, academically talented and motivated students.
-The Honors College also seeks to create a community of scholars and mentors that fosters personal growth, critical thinking, leadership, independence, curiosity and social responsibility.
-The college aspires to cultivate student potential to broadly understand and positively impact communities, organizations and the larger world.
-The Honors College aims to focus campus attention on excellence in undergraduate education while strengthening New Mexico State University’s reputation as the university of choice in New Mexico.
+The mission of the New Mexico State University Honors College is to serve the citizens and state of New Mexico by providing an enriching environment for diverse, academically talented, and motivated students.
+The Honors College also seeks to create a community of scholars and mentors that fosters personal growth, critical thinking, leadership, independence, curiosity, and social responsibility.
+The college aspires to cultivate student potential to broadly understand and positively impact communities, organizations, and the larger world.
+The Honors College aims to focus campus attention on excellence in undergraduate education while strengthening the university’s reputation as the university of choice in New Mexico.

 In support of this mission, the Honors College integrates the following objectives:

-- Provide students with an interdisciplinary, intellectually challenging curriculum that integrates active and service-based learning;
+- Provide students with an interdisciplinary, intellectually challenging curriculum that integrates active learning;

-- Promote university-wide undergraduate research opportunities, linking students with faculty mentors;
+- Promote university-wide undergraduate research and experiential opportunities, linking students with faculty mentors;

 - Encourage, mentor and guide students seeking postgraduate scholarships and fellowships;

 - Offer students opportunities for developing leadership skills;

 - Create a residential community that combines learning inside and outside the classroom.

 In small classes taught by master teachers, students in the Honors College engage in lively discussion and collaborative investigation of interdisciplinary topics.
 By taking honors courses, students may also work toward completing general education requirements and disciplinary requirements in the major.